mor234/Ex1-weighted-graph/README.md

 - init(graph): shallow copy to initialize the WGraph_DS variable
 - isConnected()- check if the graph is connected, implemented using the bfs algorithm.
 - double shortestPathDist(int src, int dest): return what the shortest path distance between two nodes. implemented using dijkstra's algorithm
-- List<node_info> shortestPath(int src, int dest): what the shortest path between two nodes, implemented using dijkstra's algorithm
+- List<node_info> shortestPath(int src, int dest): what the shortest path between two nodes, implemented using Dijkstra's algorithm
 - Save(file): save the graph, using Serializable in java
 - Load(file): load a graph, using Serializable in java